 Dale Swanson is the newest member of our district custodial staff.
 Although it has been a short period of time that Dale has been with us, he has made a long lasting impressions on those he works with and around.
 The teachers Dale works with have expressed their complete satisfaction and relief that Dale is working so well with them.
 Dale willingly demonstrated his talents with the skillful construction and redesign of the nurses station at Schall School.
 Not only is his quality of work recognized but also his personable, helpful, and considerate personality.
 Thank you Dale, for turning up your sleeves and committing to the "behind-the-scenes" care, safety, and security of our school district.

-February Employee of The Month is Mike Kubiak
+February 2020 Employee of The Month Is Mike Kubiak

 Mike has been a Caro School bus driver since 2014.
 In the time that he has been with the district he has been extremely conscientious in his duties.
 Mike goes the extra mile for the students that ride his bus.
 He will take a backpack all the way across town to a student that forgot it on the bus if he feels that student needs it right away.
 He communicates with the parents of his riders keeping them informed of student behavior and activity on the bus.
 Due to his diligence he has very few negative behaviors to report.
 His bus is also the best kept in the fleet!
 Thank you Mr. Mike, for going above and beyond, and supporting all programs necessary for developmental support to your riders of all ages!